Electronic/fiber artwork by Phillip Stearns

 Can't we talk about something else?

 I knew Kai too well.
 If she'd despised him, she would have told me immediately, would have come running to me with complaints and examples of how terrible he was.
-But her reluctance to talk about him meant that he hadn't been terrible by any means.
+But her reluctance to talk about him meant he hadn't been terrible by any means.

 What's his name?
 I asked.